-If you’ve heard that there’s no estate tax in Colorado, you heard right.
-Colorado currently has no separate state-level tax, and no inheritance tax either.
-That means most Colorado families only need to think about federal rules, not a second layer of state tax.
+Colorado has no estate tax and no inheritance tax either.
+Most Colorado families only need to consider federal tax rules, not a second layer of state tax.

 Colorado didn’t always skip estate taxes.
 In 1927, the state created an inheritance tax, paid by people receiving property.
 In 1980, lawmakers swapped that for an estate tax, paid by the estate itself before assets passed to heirs.